Generative Models as a Data Source for Multiview Representation Learning: Experiments

-\paragraph{Comparison to BigBiGAN} We finally compare the pretrained BigBiGAN encoder~\cite{donahue2019large} (a non-contrastive approach) with our proposed methods.
-Note that an important difference in BigBiGAN is that the representations are learned jointly with the generator, and thus requires access to the original real dataset.
+\paragraph{Inverter} We experiment with an inverter, as illustrated in Fig.~\ref{fig:method_diagrams}.
+We learn an image encoder by minimizing the mean squared error between the original and predicted latent code $\mathbf{z}$.
+Similar to the contrastive setting, we train a ResNet-50 encoder and replace the last layer with a fully connected layer to predict the latent vector $\mathbf{z}$ of a $128 \times 128$ image.
+We train the encoder with a dataset of $1.3M$ images and their latent vectors, i.e. pairs of $\langle G(\mathbf{z}), \mathbf{z}\rangle$.
+Note we don't apply image transformations on $G(\mathbf{z})$ given that directions in $\mathbf{z}$-space encode basic transformations like shifting and color change~\citep{jahanian2020steerability} so $\mathbf{z}$ is not invariant to these transformations.
+The results of using the unconditional IGM representations in Table~\ref{tab:results_unconditional} suggest this non-contrastive approach performs poorly in comparison with the contrastive methods. \paragraph{Comparison to BigBiGAN's \textit{encoder}} We finally compare the pretrained BigBiGAN encoder~\citep{donahue2019large} (a non-contrastive approach) with our proposed methods.
+Note the BigBiGAN encoder is jointly trained with the generator, thus requiring access to the original real dataset during training.
+This is \textit{not} the setting we are targeting but we provide this comparison nonetheless to see where our methods stand compared to prior work that involved a generative model in learning a representation.
 To match the setup with our experiments, we take the BigBiGAN ResNet50 encoder after average pooling (without the head) and use it in our linear classification of ImageNet100 test.
 Further, note that this encoder is trained on ImageNet1000 and accepts as input images of size $256 \times 256$, whereas for this experiment we compare against our encoders trained on the ImageNet100 training sets and use images of size $128 \times 128$.
-The results of Top-1 accuracy from BigBiGAN encoder yields $55.70\%$ which is better than the inverter but still worse than all the contrastive methods trained and tested on ImageNet100 (see the numbers in in Table~\ref{tab:results_unconditional_imagenet100} in Appendix~\ref{app:ftf}).
+The top-1 accuracy from the BigBiGAN encoder is $55.70\%$ which is better than our inverter but still worse than all the contrastive methods trained and tested on ImageNet100 (see the numbers in in Table~\ref{tab:results_unconditional_imagenet100} in App.~\ref{app:ftf}).